EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 Your basenji, along with all other canines, is a social pack animal.
 As young puppies, littermates begin interacting socially with each other, exhibiting "pushy" or dominant behavior.
 After repeated playful fighting, the pups learn when to act pushy and when to back down.
 Although capable of both behaviors, your pup's natural tendency is to go as far as possible within his social order---to push his way into a leadership position.
 It is this tendency you must control early if you want to raise a good family pet.
 Your puppy will attempt to interact with people just as he did with his littermates.
 In such interaction or play, you and other family members should assume a leadership role and discourage pushy behavior in the pup.

-Recognizing dominant and submissive behavior: Dominant signals and behavior include hackles up, standing up straight and erect during greeting, curling lips to expose teeth, mounting behavior, prolonged direct eye contact, nipping your skin or clothing, or mouthing your hands, resistance to the removal of possessed objects, stealing food in your presence, or snarling and/or growling at people.
+Recognizing \index*{dominant} and \index*{submissive} behavior: \index{dominant}Dominant signals and behavior include \index*{hackles} up, standing up straight and erect during greeting, curling lips to expose teeth, mounting behavior, prolonged direct eye contact, nipping your skin or clothing, or mouthing your hands, resistance to the removal of possessed objects, stealing food in your presence, or snarling and/or growling at people.

-Subordinate signals include ears back, head lowered, body lowered and tail down and wagging vigorously during greeting; lying on side while exposing groin region, ears back and tail tucked under (usually occurs during times of high social tension such as a discipline situation); licking hands or face.
+Subordinate signals include ears back, head lowered, body lowered and \index*{tail} down and wagging vigorously during greeting; lying on side while exposing groin region, ears back and tail tucked under (usually occurs during times of high social tension such as a discipline situation); licking hands or face.

 ![](images/man-with-basenji.png)